An Instagram action block usually means Instagram has limited something your account can do. 🛑

 Bottom line

 If Instagram blocks an action, pause and review the pattern.
 Restart slowly, avoid repeated behavior, and focus on real audience quality instead of volume.
+The goal is to rebuild a calm account pattern, not to find the maximum limit.